mcschroeder/panini/benchmarks/oopsla25/accuracy/README.md

 docker run -v $(realpath ../):/benchmark grammar-accuracy
 ```

-This will take about TBD hours.
+This will take about 15-30 minutes.
 The results will appear in the `results` directory.